jhjang101/toybank/README.md

         ports:
         - "8000:8000"

-        # This overrides the enviroment settings from the .env file in the image
+        # read .env file and set variables as environment variables into the container
-        environment:
-        - ACCOUNT_HOLDER_NAME=Arya # Change to account holder's name
-        - TELLER_PASSWORD=0000 # This overrides the default password from the .env file in the image
+        env_file:
+        - .env

         # Map the data folder in the container to one on the host
         volumes:
-        - ./data:/usr/src/app/app/data
+        - ./data:/toybank/app/data
     ```

-3. Start the service
+4. Start the service
     ```sh
     docker compose up -d
     ```
-4. Access
+5. Access
 The application will be available in your web browser:

     URL: http://localhost:8000